 Table of Contents

-To determine which type of engagement is appropriate, ask yourself a few questions; first of all, determine whether you want to offer a chat engagement or a content banner.
-Chat invitations provide your website visitors with an opportunity to engage with your Customer Care Professionals (CCPs) in real time, while content banners are most useful when you want to make your visitors various offers that do not require real-time handling.
+To determine which type of engagement is appropriate, ask yourself a few questions; first of all, determine whether you want to offer a conversation engagement or a content banner.
+Conversation invitations provide your website visitors with an opportunity to engage with your agents in real-time, while content banners are most useful when you want to make your visitors various offers that do not require real-time handling.

-Choose one of the available use-case designs; Banking and finance, e-Commerce, Education, Gaming, General, Health, Technology, or Travel, and feel free to use the ready-made templates or to customize them to match the look and feel of your brand.
-The different-sized templates provide additional designs, so check them out, too.
+Feel free to use the ready-made templates or to customize them to match the look and feel of your brand.
+The different-sized templates provide additional designs, so check them out too.

 When should I use an Embedded Button?